My favourite knife Steels

 This was the first steel I played with and tested when I bought my heat treatment oven.
 I can honestly say that I have used and abused this steel and have been impressed with the results.

 This steel takes a keen edge and keeps it.
 I like to temper this steel to 58 on the Rockwell scale which I have found to give a good trade between hardness and toughness.
 I have abused knives at this hardness in the garden and woods and have never had issues with edge damage or even the real need to re-sharpen.

 This knife below is made from N690 steel, easily chopped up a pineapple, cut open a coconut and then was still able to slice paper.

-Of the stainless steels this is one of the easier to sharpen, but if you are only used to sharpening carbon steel then you may find it a little more hard work.
+Of the stainless steel, this is one of the easier to sharpen, but if you are only used to sharpening carbon steel then you may find it a little more hard work.

-Niolox Niolox is a niobium-alloyed steel, and it is the addition of niobium that forms hard carbides in the steel.
-This makes Niolox very wear resistant.
-It actually makes it grinder resistant!
-This steel is hard work to grind, and this is reflected in the price when buying a knife with a Niolox blade.
+Niolox Niolox is niobium-alloyed steel, and it is the addition of niobium that forms hard carbides in the steel.
+This makes Niolox very wear-resistant.
+It makes it grinder resistant!
+This steel is hard to work and to grind, and this is reflected in the price when buying a knife with a Niolox blade.
 However, a Niolox blade when sharp stays sharp.
-It takes an amazing edge that really in general day to day use will only ever need to be stropped to bring it back to a razor edge.
+It takes an amazing edge that really in general daily use will only ever need to be stropped to bring it back to a razor edge.

-In the same way that these carbides give the steel excellent wear resistant properties it also reduces the toughness.
-In hard use the steel can be prone to micro chipping, and I would not suggest using knives of this steel as a crowbar ( I wouldn't suggest using any knife as a crowbar though).
-"Reduces" is the operative word here though, Niolox is still a very tough steel.
+In the same way that these carbides give the steel excellent wear-resistant properties, it also reduces the toughness.
+In hard use, the steel can be prone to microchipping, and I would not suggest using knives of this steel as a crowbar ( I wouldn't suggest using any knife as a crowbar though).
+"Reduces" is the operative word here though, Niolox is still very tough steel.